hbertsch/pylontech-us2000c-mqtt-iobroker/README.md

 This is done by using a special Tasmota build and some Arduino hardware as well as an RS232 to TTL adapter.

+I used the pre-compiled firmware from [this thread](https://forum.creationx.de/forum/index.php?thread/3526-pylontech-us2000-mit-tasmota-auslesen/&pageNo=1) (kudos to [gemu2015](https://forum.creationx.de/index.php?user/1660-gemu2015/)  and [opferwurst](https://forum.creationx.de/index.php?user/1593-opferwurst/)) but you can compile your own version of Tasmota following the instructions from the original thread.

 # Requirements

 - Pylontech US2000C battery (obviously)